 “It seems I’ve solved the puzzle of your princess to some extent.
 But I could never do it again.
 No, I don’t even want to try to emulate her.
 With all this fierce, burning anger inside, for me to have felt not contempt and hatred, but sorrow…” (Kushana, Hardcover Edition, Vol. 2, p.
 51)

 The emotional core of the story has always revolved around Kushana and Nausicaä.
-In this volume, we see both falter.
+In this volume, we see both of them falter.
 After being rescued by the Valley gunship crew, Kushana admits that while she followed Nausicaä’s advice of letting go of hatred and fear, she is not strong enough to continue on that path.
-Later aboard Namulith’s ship, she does what she does best, leaving a trail of blood and destruction in her wake.
+Later aboard Namulith’s ship, she reverts to what she does best, leaving a trail of blood and destruction in her wake.